gocli/go-plugin-quiz/README.md

   default: 'ES6'
 })

-// when choices are specified as an array, list-type is choosed automatically const languages = await go.ask({
+// when choices is specified, list-type is choosed automatically const languages = await go.ask({
   message: 'which syntax do you prefer?',
   choices: [ 'ES5', 'ES6' ],
   default: 'ES6'
+})

+// choices can be a function
+const languages = await go.ask({
+  message: 'which languages do you use?',
+  choices: (answers) => [ 'ES5', 'ES6' ],
+  default: 'javascript'
+})

+// and that function can return a promise const languages = await go.ask({
+  message: 'which languages do you use?',
+  choices: (answers) => Promise.resolve([ 'ES5', 'ES6' ]),
+  default: 'javascript'
 })
 ```